Shamrock Bowl XXI

-Shamrock Bowl XXI was played on July 29, 2007 at UL Sports Ground, Limerick to decide the Irish American Football League (IAFL) champion following the 2007 regular season.
-This Shamrock Bowl hosted two teams from the IAFL South division, the University of Limerick Vikings and the Cork Admirals.
-The Vikings won the first Shamrock Bowl title in their team history, previously losing their last two in 2002 and 2006.
-This was the Cork Admirals' first Shamrock Bowl appearance.
+Shamrock Bowl XXI was the 2007 championship game of the Irish American Football League (IAFL).
+This Shamrock Bowl hosted two teams from the IAFL South division: the University of Limerick Vikings and the Cork Admirals.
+It was played on July 29 at the UL Sports Ground, Limerick, following the regular 2007 IAFL season.

 The game finished 22-14 to the Vikings, courtesy of three rushing touchdowns from game MVP Seamus Hogan.
+This was the first Shamrock Bowl title in the Vikings' history, having lost in their previous two appearances in 2002 and 2006.
+It was the Cork Admirals' first Shamrock Bowl appearance.